mzaffran/mzaffran.github.io/_pages/about.md

 *February 23, 2026.* I will give a talk at the [Rencontres de Statistiques Lyonnaises](https://indico.math.cnrs.fr/event/14686/).
 Many thanks for the invitation!

 *February 26, 2026.* I will give a talk at the [DATA (LJK) seminar](https://www-ljk.imag.fr/spip.php?article54&id=697c60bf98e9221d6d635d38&type=SEMINAIRE).
 Many thanks for the invitation!
-This will be the first time I will present the results we obtained with João and
+This will be the first time I will present the results we obtained with João and Ryan.

 *March 18, 2026.* I will give a talk at the [UQ meets Causality workshop](https://sites.google.com/view/causali-t-ai/events/when-uq-meets-causality).
 Many thanks for the invitation!